secretlycarl/onboarderr/README.md

 ## Quicker Setup
 Setup is much easier now!
 - Set port with `python changeport.py [PORT_NUMBER]` if you don't want to use the default `10000`
-- Docker compose (tweak mounts first on `compose.yml`) and set all initial settings on the site itself
+- Tweak mounts on `compose.yml`, then `docker compose up -d` and set all initial settings on the site itself
 - Customize HTML content, CSS, whatever you'd like

 ## Security Features